MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 This approach allows many source languages to share a common set of optimizers and executable generators.
 It also makes it easy to compile a single source language for many different targets.
 The intermediate representation provides a common platform that can be shared across many sources and targets and allows a great deal of re-use in compiler machinery.

-## What is Quantum Intermediate Representation
+## What is Quantum Intermediate Representation?

-QIR is an intermediate representation for quantum programs developed by Microsoft.
+QIR is an intermediate representation for quantum programs developed by the QIR Alliance, to which Microsoft belongs.
 QIR is intended to serve as a common interface between many languages and target quantum computation platforms.
 Thus, while it supports Q#, QIR is not specific to Q#: any programming language for gate-based quantum computing can be represented in QIR.
 It is hardware-agnostic, which means that it does not specify a quantum instruction or gate set, leaving that to the target computing environment.

 QIR is based on the popular open-source [LLVM](https://llvm.org/) compiler.
 LLVM  is a collection of modular and reusable compiler and toolchain technologies that has been adapted by a wide set of languages.
 QIR specifies a set of rules for representing quantum constructs in LLVM, however it does not require any extensions or modifications to LLVM.
 For more information about LLVM-based compilers, see [this Gitbook about mapping to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/en/latest/README.html).